redox-os/website/content/news/this-month-240930.md

 ## CI Improvements

-4lDO2 fixed the kernel CI and added unit tests, Redoxer will be improved to support more test cases.
+4lDO2 added support for kernel unit tests in CI.
+For real QEMU-based CI testing, Redoxer will need to be fixed.

 ## Podman By Default